Advice > Consulting

 If you pass this step, you will then move on to the more in-depth portion of the process, which includes a take-home challenge for some roles and longer interviews.

 After the recruiter screen, you’ll then have to take a one-hour virtual exam, which will depend on the exact role you’re applying for.
-This virtual test will test your knowledge of the exact position you’re applying for.
+This virtual test will assess your role-related knowledge.

 Here are examples of the general modules you may encounter, based on Capital One’s Career FAQs: